 - Head injuries.

-This is not an exhaustive list of the types of claims that injuries that can result from an accident at work.
-If you have been injured because of an accident at work caused by someone else, you could be entitled to make unfair dismissal claims.
+This is not an exhaustive list of the types of injuries that can result from an accident at work.
+But if you’re wondering “can I claim unfair dismissal?”, and you’ve been injured because of an accident at work caused by someone else, you could be entitled to make unfair dismissal claims.

 If an employee suffers an unfair dismissal, this can lead to many problems in their life.
 This can include short term and long term financial difficulties and suffering a loss of confidence that can affect them for years to come.
 Sadly, even though the person was unfairly dismissed, employment agents and potential employers often look down on candidates sacked, whatever the reason might be.
 This can affect the person’s career prospects over the long term.

 In this section, we’ll present our personal injury claims calculator table.
 This can be used to estimate how much compensation you may be eligible to claim for general damages following your workplace accident for a successful claim.
 Please note, the calculator does not include any special damages you could receive and does not reflect your personal circumstances.

 For a personalised quote for unfair dismissal claims, call Accident Claims UK today to speak to one of our advisors as you wonder, “Can I claim unfair dismissal?”

 |Injury And Severity||Compensation||Comments|

 |Arm Injury - Severe||£90,250 to £122,860||Those injuries to the arm which fall short of the loss of an arm.|